autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 ## Aborting a Previously Approved Lane Change

 Once the lane change path is approved, there are several situations where we may need to abort the maneuver.
-The abort process is triggered if any one of the following conditions is met
+The abort process is triggered when any of the following conditions is met

 1. The ego vehicle is near a traffic light, crosswalk, or intersection, and it is possible to complete the lane change after the ego vehicle passes these areas.
 2. The target object list is updated, requiring us to [delay lane change](#delay-lane-change-check)